Rape Attorney in New York

 They treated me wonderfully and helped me out of a bind.
 I feel that this firm really cares.- Michelle A.

-Even before trial, a rape charge can destroy a person’s personal and professional life.
-Employers, educational institutions, and even landlords may take immediate action against someone who has been accused.
+Even before trial, a rape charge can destroy a person's personal & professional life.
+Employers, educational institutions, & even landlords may take immediate action against someone who has been accused.

 Potential consequences include: